-AGV 100 - Introduction to Veterinary Technology 2.0 Credit(s) Lecture 2
+AGV 100 - Introduction to Veterinary Technology

 Introduction to Veterinary Technology gives veterinary technology students an understanding of veterinary medical ethics, the Veterinary Practice Act, and veterinary technicians and the law.
 Other topics include regulatory veterinary medicine, public relations in veterinary medicine, and identification of dog and cat breeds.
 The course is taught in the overall context of the role of the veterinary technician in the profession of veterinary medicine.